Skip to content

 Screen capture

-Event-driven screen capture on macOS, multi-monitor support, native OCR, accessibility-first text extraction, filtering, and what is stored for search.
+Event-driven active-window screen capture on macOS, a per-display capture allow-list, native OCR, accessibility-first text extraction, filtering, and what is stored for search.

 What screen capture is for